pion/website/content/en/blog/why-webrtc.md

 * Multiple tracks of bi-directional audio and video
 * Media negotiation, codecs and media events like adding and removing tracks
-* P2P connectivity with optimal path discovery, Client/Server supported as well
+* P2P connectivity with optimal path discovery, Client/Server can be built as well.
 * Binary and text communication, lossy and unordered data with flow control APIs
 * Mandatory encryption, secure by default and requires no developer configuration